bmhoan/IPIAbDiscov/README.md

 # IPIAbDiscov: A Full Python Package for NGS-Based Antibody Discovery (Antibodies and VHH)
-IPIAbDiscov is an open-source Python package designed at IPI to streamline the analysis of Next-Generation Sequencing (NGS) data from antibody display technologies, such as phage display or yeast display libraries.
+IPIAbDiscov is an unified Python-based workflow ,designed at IPI ,to streamline the analysis of Next-Generation Sequencing (NGS) data from antibody display technologies, such as phage display or yeast display libraries.
 It provides a command-line interface for processing raw FASTQ files from antibody selection campaigns, enabling researchers to quantify sequence abundance, track enrichment across selection rounds, and identify promising lead candidates for therapeutic antibody development.

 IPIAbDiscov allow to accelerate the transition from huge amount of NGS data to validated antibody leads, reducing reliance on traditional low-throughput screening while uncovering rare, high-potential clones often missed in conventional pipelines.
 Ideal for academic and biotech researchers in antibody discovery engineering.